 This outfitters 4,000 square mile area in the Coastal Mountain range has produced more of the “Top Fifty” record book goats than any other area and also has the highest goat density area in North America.
 They specialize in bowhunts and their clients have taken many book billies with archery gear and rifles.

 The fall hunt is from August 1 to October 31.
-10 days 1×1 is $12,900 plus a $2,000 trophy fee.
+10 days 1×1 is $13,400 plus a $2,000 trophy fee.
 Hunters are flown to one of 30 remote lakes for this backpack hunt.

-Prices do include charter ights, but not license, tags or tax.
+Prices do include charter flights, but not license, tags or tax.
 Hunters are met in Terrace.
-October openings for 2017.
+Next opening is in 2019.
 Hunt MG473.
 MG473 Hunt Photos.